TYPO3-Documentation/TYPO3CMS-Tutorial-SitePackage/Documentation/Index.rst

         ..  card-footer:: :ref:`Discover the composer configurations <t3sitepackage:extension-configuration>`
             :button-style: btn btn-secondary stretched-link

-    ..  card:: :ref:`Extension Installation <t3sitepackage:extension-installation>`

-        In this section we go through the process of installing the site package extension with composer.

-        ..  card-footer:: :ref:`Add your site package with composer <t3sitepackage:extension-installation>`
-            :button-style: btn btn-secondary stretched-link

     ..  card:: :ref:`Summary <t3sitepackage:summary>`

         In this chapter we sum up the steps that we did after we have gone